 Fertility testing for women may include blood work, hormone testing, ultrasounds and genetic testing

-After learning more about your medical history, your doctor may conduct one or more of these infertility tests for the female patient:
+After learning more about your medical history, we may conduct one or more of these infertility tests for the female patient:

 A Hysterosalpingogram HSG test is used to examine a woman’s uterus and fallopian tubes.
 It is essentially an x-ray procedure in which a radio-opaque dye is injected through the cervix into the uterus and fallopian tubes.
 This “dye” appears white on the x-ray, and allows the radiologist and your doctor to see if there are any abnormalities, such as an unusually shaped uterus, tumors, scar tissue or blockages in the fallopian tubes.
 If you are trying to get pregnant in the same cycle as an HSG, make sure to schedule the test PRIOR to ovulation so that there is no danger of “flushing out” a released egg or developing embryo.